Definition of Outstanding Shares

 Let’s understand how to calculate it and how it affects Earnings Per Share with the help of an example:

 ABC Limited has an Authorized Share Capital of $100000 comprising 10000 shares of Face Value of $10 each.
 The company has an issued share capital of 8000 shares as of 31st December 2019.
-As of the same date, there is no treasury stock outstanding, and all the issued shares are outstanding.
+As of the same date, no treasury stock is outstanding, and all the issued shares are outstanding.

 The Board of Directors decided to buy back 1000 shares @ $13 per share on 25th January 2020 (The market Price of Share on that date was $10 per share).